 18. See Dinosaur Fossils

-Villa de Leyva has quite a few fossils.
+This is probably one of the most unexpected things to do in Colombia.
+Villa de Leyva has quite a few dinosaur fossils.
 Of particular interest is the Kronosaurus, a 10-metre-long marine predator which was discovered by a farmer in 1977.
 This million year old beast is pretty incredible!
 You can cycle here from Villa de Leyva, or walk, or take a taxi.

 19. Visit a Crazy House